ZuCommunications/rapidkit_theme/README.md

 ## Storybook

 We are using the `@lullabot/storybook-drupal-addon` for storybook.
-It makes use of the `fetchStoryHtml` function provided by https://github.com/storybookjs/storybook/tree/next/code/frameworks/server-webpack5 to make a request to a running drupal installation.
-The cl_server drupal module will create a route that will return markup for a given SDC.
+It makes use of the `fetchStoryHtml` function provided by https://github.com/storybookjs/storybook/tree/next/code/frameworks/server-webpack5 to make a request to a running Drupal installation.
+The cl_server drupal module will create a route that will return markup for a given component.
 See https://github.com/Lullabot/storybook-drupal-addon/blob/main/src/fetchStoryHtml.ts for examples on usage.

 ### Setup

+You need to tell storybook where to look for your backend server.
+Copy the example.env file to .env and update the `STORYBOOK_DRUPAL_URL` variable to point to your local Drupal installation.

-The storybook integration for cl_server needs CORS enable to work properly.
+Also, the storybook integration for cl_server needs CORS enable to work properly.
 Add this to the development.services.yml:

 ```yml
 parameters: